sohagdesai/CloudQuest/README.md

     - profile of the existing deployment to be reverse engineered
     - profile of the new deployment

-   These profile consists of:
+   These profiles consists of:

    - access key
    - secret key
    - region

-2. Based on the profile of the existing deployment the program uses the Python `boto3` SDK to read the following low-level AWS entities and store them into in-memory data structures:
+2. Based on the profile of the existing deployment, the program uses the Python `boto3` SDK to read the following low-level AWS entities and store them into in-memory data structures:
 	- EC2 instances
 	- VPCs
 	- KeyPairs